Khalid-Hani/Khalid-Hani/README.md

 ## Hello there, I'm Khalid! 👋

 Welcome to my GitHub profile!
-I’m Khalid Abushahla, a passionate Frontend Developer currently pursuing my PhD in Biomedical Engineering.
+I’m Khalid Abushahla, a passionate Frontend Developer currently pursuing my PhD in Engineering.
 My journey into the world of web development is fueled by a love for creating innovative and user-friendly digital experiences.

 **Shaping complexity into simplicity—one equation, one line of code at a time.**